EmunaKavi/Ancient_Script/README.md

-# Dharani: Ancient Tamil Inscription Deciphering
+# Ancient Tamil Inscription Deciphering

 A full-stack application for the OCR and translation of ancient Tamil scripts (Brahmi, Vatteluttu) using a hybrid deep learning approach.